-- Applicants self-report their high school courses, GPA, ACT and/or SAT test scores, and class rank (if available) on the online application. - · Apply at admissions.uiowa.edu and pay the application fee. - Application deadlines are May 1 for the fall semester/summer session and Nov.
+- Applicants self-report their high school courses, GPA, ACT and/or SAT test scores on the online application. - · Apply at admissions.uiowa.edu and pay the application fee. - Application deadlines are May 3 for the fall semester/summer session and Nov.
 15 for spring semester.
-(The application deadline for the Nursing Early Decision Program is Jan.
+Students must apply by March 1 to be considered for merit scholarships.
+(Nursing Direct Admission deadline: Jan.
 1.)